nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

 ## 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step following the tips given in the course, the corresponding im in lines 140 through 165 in my code in `line_finding.py` in the function `draw()`.
+I implemented this step following the tips given in the course, the corresponding, in lines 140 through 165 in my code in `line_finding.py` in the function `draw()`.
 This function paints the region between the lane lines detected.
 Then, lines 64 through 70 in my code in `main.py` in the function `process_image_pipeline` the offset and curvature radius are computed.
 Here is an example of my result on a test image:

 <p align="center">
    <img src="./output_images/draw_road.jpg" width="60%" height="60%">